shubhranshsinghvi/Learn_Computer_Vision/README.md

 # Learn_Computer_Vision
-curriculum for "Learn Computer Vision"
+Curriculum for "Learn Computer Vision"

 ## Course Objective
-After completing this course, start your own startup, do consulting work, or find a full-time job related to Computer Vision.
+After completing this course, start your own startup, do consulting work, or find a full-time job related to Computer Vision.\\
+(Let's hope we are able to start our own start-up after this course)\\
 Remember to believe in your ability to learn.
-You can learn CV , you will learn CV, and if you stick to it, eventually you will master it.
+You can learn CV , you will learn CV, and if you stick to it,eventually you will master it.\\

 ## Course Length
 - Winter Breaks